Penalty fare: Fines and criminal prosecution

 Both using a means of public transportation (e.g. train, metro, tram, bus, etc.) as well as using facilities related to public transport (e.g. being on a railway platform), without a valid ticket constitute a criminal offense.
 Bothe are misdemeanors.
 The maximum penalties that could be imposed for fare evasion are two months jail and/or a fine of the 2nd category (per 2025: €5,150) and/or community service of maximum 240 hours.

 Criminal prosecution is therefore an option in The Netherlands to sanction fare evasion.
 However, the Passenger Transport Act 2000, in conjunction with the Decree on Passenger Transport 2000, include a way to escape criminal prosecution.
 The passenger, in such a case, has to pay the evaded fare and a surcharge of €70 (per 1 October 2025).
-This sum must either be paid right away or a 'deferment of payment' (Uitstel van Betaling, UvB) will be send to one's home address.
+This sum must either be paid right away or a 'deferment of payment' (Uitstel van Betaling, UvB) will be sent to one's home address.
 In case of the latter, one must be able to present a photo ID and the sum must be paid within two weeks.
 If the sum isn't paid in two weeks, an increase of €20 will be applied.

 Many Dutch people call the surcharge a 'fine' (Boete in Dutch), however it is not for the Criminal Code.
 Therefore, by paying the surcharge one does not incur a criminal record.

 If the 'deferment of payment' is not paid, the public transport company, will send the case to the Public Prosecutor.
 In spite of the maximum penalty stated above, the guidelines of Public Prosecutor Office stipulates the Prosecutor to seek a fine of €110 in a standard case of fare evasion.
 A criminal sentence for fare evasion leads to a criminal record.

 Many public transport companies prefer an immediate payment of the fare and surcharge over the deferment of payment.
 In order to encourage immediate payment, some companies award a discount on the surcharge if paid right away.
 The NS lowers the surcharge to €50 in case of immediate payment.